Bondifrench/mithril-employee-directory/README.md

 “App” is the application container that will transition pages in and out of the UI.
 Only one page is displayed at any given time.

 In this article, we will build the application going through several iterations, from a simple static prototype to the final product.
-The source code for the application, including the different iterations and a Cordova version, is available in [this repository](https://github.com/Bondifrench/mithril-employee-directory).

 ## Iteration 1: Static Version